thn099/movie_recommender/README.md

 A movie recommendation engine using content based filtering.
 Similar movies was found using cosine similarity.

-Movie dataset contains 4800+ records with multiple fields.
-Select features are `["keywords", "cast", "genres", "director"]`
+Movie dataset contains 4800+ movie records.
+Selected features to calculate similarities are `["keywords", "cast", "genres", "director"]`

+Similarity scores are not precomputed.

 Project structure: